Davidinos/lan9252/README.md

 # lan9252
-A simple program base on SOEM
+A simple program based on SOEM